In the News… Using a Historical Event

 Have you ever personally experienced a major historical event?
 Please share.
 For me there was a tornado heading straight for our house.
 Hubby and I took the kids to an underground shelter – about 8 miles away.
 It took almost an hour to get home when the storm had passed due to downed power lines and trees.
 Through our many prayers, the tornado split just before hitting our home.
 There was massive destruction on both sides of us, but our home was spared.

-The other posts from this series are here.
-And I'd love to hear from you on my Facebook page.
-If you want to find out what happens with Justice and the tornado, the Kindle version of the book is on sale this month (Oct.
-2015) on Amazon.
+I’d love to hear from you on my Facebook page.
+If you want to find out what happens with Justice and the tornado, you can read all about it in Choosing Justice on Amazon.

 First lines are important.